How To Design A Catio

 Now that we’ve talked safety, let’s move on to the fun part of the catio design.
 You want to give your cat a lot of opportunities to express natural cat behaviors while enjoying the great outdoors.
 The easiest way to do this is to create a series of shelves or walkways so your cat can climb, look out over their kingdom, and bask in the sun.

-You will also want to include a variety of places for your cat to hide that are at varying heights so your cat cat curl up and look out if desired.
-You may want to get a waterproof bed for your cat to lounge on outside.
+You will also want to include a variety of places for your cat to hide that are at varying heights so your cat cat curl up and look out if they’d like.
+Omlet has a really cool outdoor version of one of my favorite customizable cat trees, the Freestyle, that you can add to a catio.
+You can also keep it simple with a waterproof bed for your cat to lounge on outside.

 Add In Greenery